atrivialhero/atrivialhero.github.io/love.md

 ---
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;These are great people I discovered making art in many awesome ways from all over the country.
 Links are provided with artists when available.

+***Peter and the Tribe***
+This three-piece band from Seattle, Washington provides a robust and soulful sound in live performances despite such a small lineup.
+Check out their info and <a href="http://peterandthetribe.bandcamp.com/releases">Music</a>.

+***Gray Thomas***
+Honestly, the best poem I have ever seen performed.
+Ever.
+<iframe width="315" height="177" src="https://www.youtube.com/embed/j_CSzwf5ww0" frameborder="0" allowfullscreen></iframe>

 ***iLike, iLike Designs***
 These crafty sisters from Las Vegas, Nevada create fun, original accessories for people and pets!
 For people looking for unique style or gifts, they "promise you like!"
 Check out <a href="https://www.etsy.com/shop/ilikeilikedesigns">iLike iLike Designs</a>!

+***Phil Jacobsen***
+This Chicago-based musician has a smooth voice and a genuine sound that allows him to connect with all audiences.
+Information is available on <a href="http://www.reverbnation.com/philjacobson">Reverb Nation</a>.

 ***Noah the Wordsmith***
 This rapper/spoken-word poet from Southern California surprises with his thought provoking lyrics and natural flow. <a href="http://noahthewordsmith.bandcamp.com/releases">Music</a> can be found online.

-***Peter and the Tribe***
-This three-piece band from Seattle, Washington provides a robust and soulful sound in live performances despite such a small lineup.
-Check out their info and <a href="http://peterandthetribe.bandcamp.com/releases">Music</a>.
+***Matthew Shone***
+This stand-up comedian from Las Vegas, Nevada uses a self-aware brand of comedy that is uundeniably endearing.
+Follow him on <a href="https://twitter.com/MatthewShone">Twitter</a>.

+***Joey Hines***
+Las Vegas-based singer/songwriter creates a blend of folk songs that range from silly to raw and brutally honest.
+Listen to him on <a href="http://joeyhines.bandcamp.com">Bandcamp</a>

 ***RJ Walker***
 This poet is heavily involved in the slam scene in SLC as well as other areas.
 He has <a href="http://rjwalker.bandcamp.com">Poetry</a> available online.
 <iframe width="315" height="177" src="https://www.youtube.com/embed/8vpAIc3n-zE" frameborder="0" allowfullscreen></iframe>

-***Gray Thomas***
-Honestly, the best poem I have ever seen performed.
-Ever.
-<iframe width="315" height="177" src="https://www.youtube.com/embed/j_CSzwf5ww0" frameborder="0" allowfullscreen></iframe>

 ***Carey McComas***
 This wonderful spirit is housed in the body of a cute, tiny girl.
 Her fun, folky ukulele songs incite smiles everytime.
 Her poems inspire.
 But most importantly, her happy energy is contagious.
 Check her out on <a href="https://twitter.com/c_scribble">Twitter</a>